gabrielzfn/gabrielzfn/README.md

 Hello!
 Welcome to my GitHub profile.
 My name is Gabriel, a technology enthusiast.

-- 🎓  Computer Science student in PUCRS
+- 🎓  BTech System analysis and development in PUCRS
-- 👩‍💻  Laboratory Auxiliary in Software Verification Laboratory of LABELO
+- 👩‍💻  Laboratory Assistant in Software Verification Laboratory of LABELO
 - 🚀  Constantly seeking knowledge

 <br>